Ivo-Balbaert/The_Way_to_Mojo/book/5_Control_flow.md

 ## 5.5 The with statement
 In Python the with statement is used to create a context.
 Whatever statements we execute inside that context does not affect the outer environment.
 The with statement simplifies exception handling by encapsulating common preparation and cleanup tasks.
-It is commonly used as `with open(file)` to read a file and close it automatically at the end of the context.
+It is commonly used as `with open(file)` to read a file and close it automatically at the end of the context (see § 10.12).

-In Mojo it is used to create a parallelization context, for example in mandelbrot_4.mojo:
+In Mojo it is used to create a parallelization context (no longer!), for example in mandelbrot_4.mojo:
 ```mojo
 from runtime.llcl import num_cores, Runtime